Night Time Is the Right Time

 "Night Time Is the Right Time" or "The Right Time" is a rhythm and blues song recorded by American musician Nappy Brown in 1957.
 It draws on earlier blues songs and has inspired popular versions, including those by Ray Charles, Rufus and Carla, and James Brown, which reached the record charts.
+Creedence Clearwater Revival recorded a version of the song on their 1969 album, Green River.
+The Animals also included a version of the song on their debut album The Animals, released in 1964.

 Earlier songs

 Blues pianist Roosevelt Sykes (listed as "the Honey Dripper") recorded "Night Time Is the Right Time" in 1937.
 Called "one of his 'hits' of the day", it is a moderate-tempo twelve-bar blues that features Sykes on vocal and piano.
 It has been suggested that it was "drawn from the old vaudeville tradition":

 In 1938, Big Bill Broonzy recorded the song, as "Night Time Is the Right Time No. 2," with slightly different (and more suggestive) lyrics.
 The same year, Roosevelt Sykes recorded a new version, similarly entitled "Night Time Is the Right Time #2," also with slightly different lyrics.
 These earliest recordings of "Night Time Is the Right Time" are credited to Roosevelt Sykes and Leroy Carr.
-Carr died in 1935 without any known recordings of the song; "Night Time Is The Right Time" bears similarity to Carr's "When The Sun Goes Down".
+Carr died in 1935 without any known recordings of the song; "Night Time Is The Right Time" bears similarity to Carr's "When the Sun Goes Down".